Help on how to answer some of the most common ESL interview questions so you can land your dream job.

 ESL Interview Tip #1 – Don’t forget to smile!

-You may come across these commonly asked questions in your interview:
+You may come across these common ESL interview questions:

 - Have you travelled overseas for long periods previously?

 This is a good opportunity to talk about previous travel and what you enjoyed.
 It is designed to give the interviewer piece of mind about your ability to be away from family and friends for an extended period of time and manage culture shock.

 - How will your parents and family cope without you?

 Again this question is about how you and your family will manage separation for the length of your contract.
 You may choose to talk about how they are excited for you, and that technology these days allows people to keep in touch regularly.
 You could even note their desire to visit you during your contract to experience the destination themselves.